-Air.
 The nearest airport is Indira Gandhi International Airport which is just a few kilometers away from the monument.
 The airport is well-connected to other major cities in India as well as overseas.
-Once you reach the airport, you can hire a bus, taxi or auto to reach the park.
+Once you reach the airport, you can hire a bus, taxi, or auto to reach the park.

-Road.
-Delhi has an advance road network that is well-linked with other neighbouring cities of states like Uttar Pradesh, Uttarakhand, Haryana, Punjab and more.
+Delhi has an advanced road network that is well-linked with other neighboring cities of states like Uttar Pradesh, Uttarakhand, Haryana, Punjab, and more.